Welcome to Class 2

-Mr Watts delivers P.E. twice a week, Mrs Maple does music with Class 2 on Tuesday afternoons and Miss Wilkinson teaches Spanish on Tuesday afternoons.
+Mr Norman delivers P.E. twice a week, Mrs Maple does music with Class 2 on Thursday afternoons and Miss Wilkinson teaches Spanish on Thursday afternoons.

 To encourage Year 2s to read daily, we have a Reading Lighthouse.
 Children move up the sections of the lighthouse, every time they have read on 5 separate occasions.
-Each morning, children are asked to record whether they have read or not on the previous evening.
+Each morning, Miss Scott will record whether they have read or not on the previous evening.
 This may mean only reading a few pages- quality over quantity.
 Children should always engage in discussion about what they have read, particularly in light of the new curriculum, which requires a good level of comprehension and vocabulary at the end of Year 2.

 Children should be able to read 90% of the words in their reading book i.e. 1 or 2 new words per book.
 Record in the reading record if you would like us to check the level of book that your child is reading.

-The children are heard read during a weekly Guided Reading session and have a quiet reading time in Class three times a week.
+The children are heard read during a bi-weekly Guided Reading sessions and have a quiet reading time in Class three times a week.
 We also run a Reading Mentor scheme, where some children have the opportunity to read with an adult once or twice a week.
 This is by invitation only and is organised by Mrs Woods.
 If you would like to volunteer for this scheme, please speak directly with Mrs Woods.

 All money and reply slips should always be taken to the office please.
 Children should put their book bags in the labelled box in the shed and their drink bottle in the Water Bottle Box.
-We would also be very grateful if children could place their reading books and reading record in the box, ready for Mrs Rendall to check and change.
+We would also be very grateful if children could place their reading books and reading record in the box, ready for Miss Scott to check and change.